Mahmoudz/Porto/README.md

 #### Principles:
 - Views can only be used from the Web Controllers.
 - Views SHOULD be separated into multiple files and folders based on what they display.
-- A single Container MAY contains multiple Views files.
+- A single Container MAY contain multiple Views files.

 <a id="Transformers"></a>